Welcome to the UH Hilo Biology Department

 News and Events

-Congratulations to our UHH Biology Students on their Student Achievement
+Congratulations to our UH Hilo Biology Students on their Student Achievement

 On May 4th, Luke Kupcha won the Outstanding Graduating Senior Award.
 Heather Coad won the Mae Mull Award for Outstanding Student in Ecology, Evolution and Conservation Biology.
 Lastly, Dillon Tacdol (not pictured) won the Don Hemmes Award.
 These students demonstrated excellent academic scholarship and displayed exemplary work in their field.
 Great job!
 Congratulations!